Getting Started

 npm install @supabase/supabase-js

-And finally we want to save the environment variables in a .env.
-All we need are the API URL and the anon key that you copied earlier.
+Finally, save the environment variables in a .env.
+All you need are the API URL and the anon key that you copied earlier.

 1